 - Kitchen fires and cooking continue to be the leading cause of accidental home fires.
 Faulty electrical wiring/cables and plugs are also a concern, particularly for those fires that start in the bedroom. - HIMOs and high rise building accidental home fires are reducing but the risk factors mean that this is a key area that WFRS need to maintain as a priority. - Over one third of fires in the home reported either not having a smoke alarm system in place or it was not known if they had one.
 Mosaic analysis to be completed focusing on the at risk groups of accidental home fires which will assist with targeting preventative work and Home Fire Safety Checks. - The north of the county reports a higher proportion of fires in the home where smoke alarms are not present.
-Further work is recommended to investigate the reasons why. - An area of concern is where smoke alarms have not activated in homes and levels have been increasing in Warwickshire.
+Further work is recommended to identify if this is linked to deprivation and behavioural factors. - An area of concern is where smoke alarms have not activated in homes and levels have been increasing in Warwickshire.